Wildlife in Logan

 - changes in fire regimes.

-Download Threatened Wildlife of Logan (PDF 7188 KB) brochure
+Download the Threatened Wildlife of Logan (PDF 7188 KB) brochure

 In addition to these 24 state and federally listed threatened species, there are a range of locally significant and/or migratory fauna in Logan, including: